maliMirkec/personal-website/source/portfolio/borninjune/index.md

 ## Responsibilities

-- Installed a new Wordpress instance.
+- Installed a new WordPress instance.
 - Installed a premium Flotheme Mimal and configured it based on clients needs.
 - Hosted the website on DigitalOcean.
 - Used Cloudflare to improve site security and performance.